 Although I am a trained nurse and understand what nurses want as well as what patients need, it wasn’t until I became a caregiver for my own parents that I truly understood what Care Advantage really meant.
 I engaged my own Company to take care of my mother and make her last days with us the best.
 We sent one on one nurses to be by her side in the hospital and home, assuring that everything she needed was fulfilled.
 This was so helpful and allowed my siblings and father to rest, as family caregiving is a hard and heart aching job.

 Not long after that did I use my Medicare program, All About Care, to help my father recover from joint replacements and to help him back on his feet.
-Having used my own Companies I can truly say that Care Advantage and All About Care deliver what you need and when you need it most.
+Having used my own companies, I can truly say that Care Advantage and All About Care deliver what you need when you need it most.